 Need to dispose of something not on the list?
 Visit www.wasteline.ca or download the Wasteline app and use the “What goes where?” tool.

-All recycling must be placed in a blue box or similarly sized rigid container.
+All recycling must be placed in a blue box or similar sized rigid container with drain holes and sturdy handles.
 Note that containers must be rigid and can be rejected by our collection crew based on safety concerns.

 For purchasing blue boxes, please visit the containers section to learn more.

 Bags are not acceptable through our program as they cause issues with our machinery and the contamination of the recycling.
-Only shredded paper and soft plastic film are acceptable as bagged material.
+Only shredded paper are acceptable as bagged material.